aaxyi/dwm/README.md

 -   underlinetags - Underline active tags
 -   nomonocleborders - No borders on monocle layout
 -   alwayscenter - Floating windows are going to be centered by default
+-   statuspadding - Inner padding for the status bar

 The main target platform for this fork is FreeBSD.
 You may need to tweak `config.mk` to make it work on other operating systems.